This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 Aside from CB companies, individual auditors may be accredited by bodies such as the International Register of Certificated Auditors (IRCA).
 They generally work for large consultancies or system integrators, though some are self-employed or work in small companies.

-Implementation tip: find your national accreditation body or bodies listed here.
-Contact an accreditation body for details of the CBs they have accredited in your area.
+Implementation tip: contact your national accreditation body for details of the CBs they have accredited in your area.
 Read on for advice on choosing between the CBs ...

 FAQ: “How do we choose a Certification Body?”